yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 *a  list of up to 5 relevant publications, and/or products, services (including widely-used datasets or software), or other achievements relevant to the  call content;*
-*a  list of up to 5 relevant previous projects or activities, connected to the subject of this proposal;*
+*a  list of up to 5 relevant previous projects or activities, connected to the subject of this proposal;* projects with big corporation such as Deutsche Bahn, Lufthansa, Telekom and Volkswagen

--  projects with big corporation such as Deutsche Bahn, Lufthansa, Telekom and Volkswagen **DH > please describe the projects (eg moving ideas) in more detail**
+**DH > please provide a description some of your projects (eg moving ideas) in more detail**

 *a  description of any significant infrastructure and/or any major items of technical equipment, relevant to the proposed work;*
 **DH > what do you need for your work? white boards etc.**